So what if you don't ski or snowboard? Here's a Sierra getaway that can keep the whole family busy.

 The lake never freezes over, which is not to say there is no ice-skating: South Lake Tahoe has a new indoor rink.
 You could try snowmobiling or cross-country skiing, snowshoeing, or tobogganing, after which you might enjoy a soak in one of the nearby hot springs.
 You could tie a fly—fishing on Lake Tahoe is best in winter, local guides say—or tie the knot.
 The area teems with wedding chapels.

 However far we ranged we returned, again and again, to Heavenly.
 If the Village serves as this town's anchor, its gondola anchors the anchor.
 Our trip up the mountain and down proved the highlight of the journey.
 Children's chatter ("They'll owe us a million bucks if this thing goes down and we live!") subsided as we rose and the lake presented itself to us.
 Soon we could make out Emerald Bay and the Dixie II, which from our vantage point looked the size of a splinter.
 The higher we got, the more indigo the lake appeared.
 At last we could see the mountains ringing the North Shore, whose inhabitants don't tend to make it down this way.
 Their loss.

 Photography courtesy Heavenly Mountain Resort

-This article was first published in January 2005.
+This article was first published in January 2005 and updated in January 2016.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.